Stendarpaval/mob-attack-tool/README.md

 * There is now support for versatile weapon damage.
 No need to create duplicate weapons anymore!
 * For ease of use, Mob Attack Tool now shows the multiattack description for creatures that have it.
 Can be turned off in settings if so desired.
 * You can now click on icons to open actor or item sheets!
+* Mob Attack Tool has been translated to Korean by KLO!
+* Now you can name and save Mobs for later reuse.
+If you have saved mobs, then you don't need to select any tokens to begin using Mob Attack Tool.

 ## Examples